A Yazidi Survivor's Struggle Shows The Pain That Endures After ISIS Attack

 "Anytime I see a mother calling, carrying or taking her child to a shop, I wish I had my child too to take care of her, play with her, kiss her and smell her," she says.

 Um Hiba knows how distraught her mother was while she was missing, dressing in black in mourning and searching constantly for anyone who might have seen her daughter in captivity.
 But when she returned with the baby, relations with her mother and brother deteriorated.
 She says her brother insults her for having been held as a slave, even though Yazidi religious authorities decreed that ISIS captivity survivors were to be respected.
-Her mother shouts at her, leaving her in despair.
+And her mother shouts at her.

-"Yesterday evening I found myself angry and I was in a completely different world," she says at the camp.
+"Yesterday evening, I found myself angry and I was in a completely different world," she says at the camp.
 "Our neighbor's daughter came over and I was playing with her and I even called her Hiba by mistake.
-Then her mother said she didn't want me to play with her daughter and my family started shouting at me."
+Then her mother said she didn't want me to play with her daughter, and my family started shouting at me."

 Um Hiba says she was so upset she decided to kill herself.
 She says she thought of walking out in the highway in front of a car but was too afraid.
 So she bought rat poison from the local shop and locked herself in the kitchen.